-When working with watermarks, make sure your watermark file is sufficiently large for your usage.
+When working with graphics-based watermarks, make sure your watermark file is sufficiently large for your usage.
 For example, if you want it to appear 2 inches wide on a 300-ppi image, your watermark needs to be at least 600 pixels wide.
 Or if you want it to appear across an entire photo-such as when posting to social media-it needs to be the same size as what you are exporting for the web, typically over 1000 pixels.
 Using a watermark file that is too small will create a pixelated watermark appearance.
+And, because most watermarks are overlays on top of an image, these files are usually PNGs with areas of transparency, although JPGs can also be used, depending on the logo.